What is Traditional Shaving?

 How to Give Yourself the Perfect Shave

-There are several steps to a true traditional shave, which some men follow to a tee while others remix to their own tastes.
-And women shavers may use all of these or skip a few depending on their preferences.
+There are several steps to a true traditional shave, which some men follow to a tee while others remix to their own taste.

-In time, you will find what works best for you, but to get started here are a few basic steps to initiate yourself.
+In time, you’ll pick and choose what works for you, but to get started, here’s the easiest and safest way to initiate yourself.